brer-rabbit/thereman/README.md

 ## Switch

 The switch has a few small pads; it's easiest to do this first before the other components clutter the space.
-There on/off switch sticks out the side of the Thereman.
+The on/off switch sticks out the side of the Thereman.

 Once done congrats!
 You've soldered the smallest component of the project.
+Everything else ought to be easy.

 ## Piezo Buzzer